Stephen Towns: Rumination and a Reckoning

 At center of this exhibition, the monumental installation Birth of a Nation (2014) represents a black woman nursing a white infant against the backdrop of the first official flag of the United States.
 Suspended above a mound of earth, the quilt is surrounded by Towns’s Story Quilts (2016–2018), a cycle of seven works in luminous fabrics and glass beads that narrate the life of Nat Turner and the 1831 rebellion he led against slavery.
 A pair of quilted oval portraits of Nat and Cherry Turner (2018) adds a significant dimension to this narrative, considering the role of a marriage in historic events.
 Towns’s quilting practice delves into the perspectives of women and people of color and draws on that knowledge to interrogate the institution of slavery in American history.

-This exhibition is curated by Cecilia Wichmann, Assistant Curator of Contemporary Art.
+Stephen Towns: Rumination and a Reckoning is curated by Assistant Curator of Contemporary Art Cecilia Wichmann.